chanzuckerberg/czid-dag/README.md

 ## Release notes

+- 3.11.0
+  - Modify the LZW filter to apply a more stringent cutoff at higher read lengths.

 - 3.10
   - Apply a length filter, requiring all NT alignments (GSNAP and BLAST) be >= 36 nucleotides long.